awjuliani/oreilly-rl-tutorial/README.md

 # Deep Reinforcement Learning Tutorial

 Contains Jupyter notebooks associated with the [*Deep Reinforcement Learning Tutorial*](https://conferences.oreilly.com/artificial-intelligence/ai-ny/public/schedule/detail/59390) given at the O'Reilly 2017 NYC AI Conference.
+Slides from the presentation can be downloaded [here](https://drive.google.com/open?id=0BxZSPcA0DrkfNG9aSjYxM1RMVzQ).

 Required Unity Environments can be downloaded [here](https://drive.google.com/drive/folders/0BxZSPcA0DrkfQ2pPWkRFQkNiTnc?usp=sharing).
 Download and unzip the .zip file associated with your OS (ie Linux, Mac, or Windows) and move each of the files within the unzipped folder (ie 2DBall, 3DBall, etc) to the root directory of this repository.